0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-packages.md

 ## Overview

-To get to a running validator node, conduct the following in this **exact sequence of steps**:
+To spin up a functioning validator node, follow these steps in the *specified sequence*:

-!!!caution

-    You will run into configuration issues if these steps are performed out of sequence.
+!!! warning

-    It is important to keep in mind that a sentry node must always be set up before the validator node.
+    Please ensure you strictly adhere to the outlined sequence of actions to avoid encountering issues.
+For instance, it's imperative to set up a sentry node before configuring the validator node.

 1. Prepare two machines, one for the sentry node and one for the validator node.